 By washing your hands correctly and at the right times - you are a good role model for your child!
 Visit York.ca/InfectionPrevention for more information on how to prevent infectious diseases.

-19 YEARS OF AGE

-Detect and correct problems early and prevent issues which can result in permanent vision loss.
+HAVE YOUR CHILD'S EYES CHECKED ONCE A YEAR UNTIL THEY TURN 19 YEARS OF AGE early and prevent issues which can result in permanent vision loss.